 What kind of love is this?
-Hosea lived in the time of splendor under Jeroboam’s brilliant rule and he obeyed God and married Gomer, a woman of the streets.
+Why was a holy man directed by God to marry a woman of the streets?
+Hosea lived in the time of splendor under Jeroboam’s brilliant rule and he obeyed God and married Gomer, a disrespected woman in town.
 Three hundred years had already passed since God promised king David an everlasting kingdom.
 By opening the pages of Hosea, we enter into what is known as the Minor Prophets of God’s Word.
 Hosea was sent by God to live and preach to the ten Northern tribes during the forty one year reign of king Jeroboam of Israel.

 As the Major Prophets; Isaiah, Jeremiah, Ezekiel and Daniel were used by God to report volumes of what is to come, as one of the twelve Minor Prophets; Hosea tucks away a powerful message of God’s all forgiving love within just a few pages.